This post may contain affiliate links. If you purchase something through the link, I may receive a small commission at no extra charge to you.

 Heat transfer vinyl is the best type of vinyl to use on flour sacks.
 I love Siser Easyweed because (true to it’s name) it is incredibly easy to weed!
 It’s also very easy to cut.

-You do not want to use adhesive vinyl on a flour sack because it won’t hold up well and you cannot wash it.
+You should never use adhesive vinyl on any type of fabric (tea towel, pillow, blankets, shirts, etc) because it won’t hold up for the long haul and you cannot wash it.

 Should you use a Heat press or Iron?